Outlaw Run: Reception

 Following the announcement of Outlaw Run, the ride's layout received favorable reviews.
 Arthur Levine of About.com said that "the coaster appears to have a great layout and should provide the kind of ride that fans adore".
 Brady MacDonald of the Los Angeles Times ranked Outlaw Run in his top 13 most anticipated new theme park attractions in the United States for 2013.

 Outlaw Run received largely positive reviews following the ride's opening in 2013.
 Marcus Leshock of WGN-TV was among the first to ride Outlaw Run.
 Despite his high expectations, he described it as "a great ride; an incredible ride".
 Brandy McDonnell of The Oklahoman described Outlaw Run as the highlight of Silver Dollar City: "it's a speedy and spine-tingling ride worth waiting a few hours to take".
 Tim Baldwin of Roller Coaster Magazine described Outlaw Run as "exhilarating but not intimidating" and "satisfying to the thrill seekers and fun for moms as well".
 Justin Garvanovic of First Drop Magazine, after describing pacing as an important characteristic of a roller coaster, said "So many coasters get it wrong.
 Outlaw Run gets it right."

 In its debut year, Outlaw Run ranked highly in Amusement Today's Golden Ticket Awards.
 The ride won the Golden Ticket Award for Best New Ride with 45% of the vote.
-It also ranked at position 7 for the world's best wooden roller coasters.
+It also ranked as the seventh-best wooden roller coaster worldwide.